Articles in Famous Felines are written by

 The next voyage to the South Seas was on the Investigator (named the Spyall by Flinders).
 Trim was back in his element, being made a fuss of by the men and establishing himself as undisputed master over all the several dogs that were also on board.
 Flinders made circumnavigations of Australia in each of 1801, 1802 and 1803, accompanied throughout by his cat.
 'Trim had frequent opportunities of repeating his observations and experiments in his favourite science, natural history, and exerting his undiminished activity and zeal for the public good,' wrote his master.
 On one occasion, in the Gulf of Carpentaria, the climate was so humid and fresh food so short that Trim seemed to be becoming prematurely old: he lost weight and his fur began to go grey.
 However, his many friends were delighted to find that when the climate improved, so did his health, and by the time they next reached port he had regained his ample figure and his jet-black fur.

 Ultimately Spyall became completely unseaworthy, so Trim and Flinders boarded the Janty (real name Porpoise) for the return to England.
-Unfortunately it struck a coral reef in the Indian Ocean on 17 August 1803 and was wrecked.
+Unfortunately it struck a coral reef on 17 August 1803 and was wrecked.
 The survivors, including Flinders and his cat, swam ashore to Wreck Reef Bank, in the Coral Sea, where they had to survive two long and difficult months.
 Lively as ever, Trim helped to entertain the men and keep up their spirits until rescue arrived in the shape of a schooner Flinders called Minikin (actually HMS Cumberland) and another larger, more comfortable vessel that would be returning to England via China.
 Trim could have gone on that, but preferred to stay with Flinders on the schooner which proved to be leaky.